 Can people who cannot attend in person participate?

 Yes, technology like live streaming and virtual memorial websites can help include friends and family who are unable to attend, allowing them to share memories and be part of the celebration remotely.
+It’s a good idea to have a backup plan in place in case of technical issues during virtual or hybrid memorials.

 How can I involve guests in the celebration?